chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 #### Solution 2

-- Log in to the Opensearch dashboard
+- Log in to the OpenSearch dashboard
 - Run this query: GET _snapshot/_all to get all the snapshots.
-- Delete all the snapshots using this query: DELETE _snapshot/<snapshot name> For example: DELETE _snapshot/ chef-automate-es6-event-feed-service
+- Delete all the snapshots using this query: DELETE _snapshot/<snapshot name>

+  For example: DELETE _snapshot/ chef-automate-es6-event-feed-service

-### Issue : knife ssl cert while setting up workstation during migration
+### Issue: knife SSL cert while setting up workstation during migration

-In case of HA setup, while doing `knife ssl fetch` , if the certificate fetched is for the domain *.chefdemo.net, then follow below steps when you run `knife ssl check`.
+In the case of HA setup, while doing `knife ssl fetch`, if the certificate fetched is for the domain *.chefdemo.net, follow the below steps when you run `knife ssl check`.

 #### Solution

 - Go to route 53 chefdemo.net
 - Create record as recordname.eng.chefdemo.net
-- CNAME with value HA url: ec2-3-108-254-0.ap-south-1.compute.amazonaws.com
+- CNAME with value HA URL: ec2-3-108-254-0.ap-south-1.compute.amazonaws.com
 - Provide https://<record-name> while running knife ssl check.
-Eg: `knife ssl check https://<record-name>`
+E.g., `knife ssl check https://<record-name>`